AltBeacon/android-beacon-library/index.md

 ### What devices can detect beacons?

 Any device with Android 4.3+ and a Bluetooth Low Energy chipset can detect beacons with this library.
 This is over 99 percent of Android devices.
 Transmitting beacon advertisements is also supported by nearly all Android devices.

-### Eddystone Support

-The library provides full support for the Eddystone&trade;, format from Google.
-While Google's web services for Eddystone were deprecated in 2021, this library will continue to support this beacon format indefinitely.